 Is surcharging or a cash discount a good fit for your business?

-Surcharging is legal and available in forty-eight (48) states and, as we have just seen, ideally suited to certain types of merchants.
+Surcharging is legal and available in forty-eight (48) states and, is ideally suited to certain types of merchants.
 However, continued compliance with surcharging requirements is essential to avoid fines and penalties.

 Cash discounting is legal and available in all fifty (50) states and has card brand requirements.
 Two critical drawbacks to cash discounting are; 1) how to inform customers of two potential prices, one for cash payments, and another for card payments 2) how not to alienate consumers whose preference is to use a debit card.